Vegan Sausage Recipe (Wheat, Egg, Milk, Soya, and Nut-Free)

 - salt and pepper

 - Place the onions and garlic into the food processor bowl and process until finely chopped.

-- Add the drained beans, herbs, flour, salt and pepper and bouillon to the bowl.
-Process the mixture until well combined.
+- Add the drained beans, herbs, flour, salt, pepper, and bouillon to the bowl.
+Process the mixture until well-combined.
 Aim for the mixture to look roughly like sausage meat.
-You can leave some lumps if you like but don't over process as the mixture will become mushy and too sticky to properly shape.
-Scrape the mixture down from the sides of the bowl if needed to get a good mix.
-As the water content of beans can vary you may need to add some more flour if the mix is too wet.
-If the mixture is dry and crumbly add a little of the reserved bean water.
+You can leave some lumps if you like, but don't over-process, as the mixture will become mushy and too sticky to properly shape.
+Scrape the mixture down from the sides of the bowl to get a good mix.
+As the water content of beans can vary, you may need to add some more flour if the mix is too wet.
+If the mixture is dry and crumbly, add a little of the reserved bean water.

 - Cut a piece of clingfilm roughly 15cm wide and lay it out on a flat surface.
 Place a heaped tbsp of the sausage mixture on to the clingfilm and shape it into a rough sausage shape.
 Hold the clingfilm edge nearest to you and wrap it over the sausage, rolling it towards you if needed.
 Now roll the sausage in the clingfilm quite tightly.
 You can determine the thickness and length of the sausage by how you roll it now.

 - Twist the extra clingfilm at one end and tie a knot against the end of the sausage.
 Repeat this with the opposite end of the sausage.
 As you twist, you will feel the sausage mixture firm up.